iterate/mikrobloggeriet/README.md

 ## Publishing text on Mikrobloggeriet!

 Text on Mikrobloggeriet is written in Markdown.
-To create a new Markdown text file and a metadata file, you can use one of the two available Mikrobloggeriet CLI applications.
+To create a new Markdown text file and a metadata file, you can use `mblog.sh`.

-- [The CLI with 0 installation steps] (by Richard)
-- [The CLI with 8 installation steps] (by Olav, Johan and Teodor)

-[The CLI with 0 installation steps]: cli-quickstart-mblog-sh.md
-[The CLI with 8 installation steps]: cli-quickstart-mblog.md
+See [CLI quickstart for `mblog.sh`], by Richard.

 ## Developing Mikrobloggeriet locally!